-Are you looking for the perfect place in Pennsylvania for your next film production?
+Are you looking for the perfect place in Pennsylvania for your next film production or photo shoot?
 Buffalo Bill’s House offers a rare opportunity for on-location filming in the real home used in the Academy Award winning film, The Silence of the Lambs.
 This three-story Queen Anne Victorian was the home of cinematic serial killer Buffalo Bill in the film The Silence of the Lambs.
 It’s situated on two acres of level land along the Youghiogheny River, which is located in the town of Perryopolis, about 30 miles south of Pittsburgh, Pennsylvania.

 Other filming highlights include the wraparound lemonade front porch, custom built gazebo, the fully functional train tracks opposite the Youghiogheny River, and a secluded pond that border’s the property.